Outdoor Boiler Bypass Kit for Downdraft FurnaceRegular price $299.50 Sale price $215.14 Save $84.36

 For a downdraft forced air furnace, the water to air heat exchanger must be located below the furnace.
 But in the off cycle, excess heat will radiate from the heat exchanger and the furnace has a safety feature that will sense extra heat and turn on the fan only mode.
 This cycle continues and overheats the building.
 This kit bypasses flow of hot boiler water around the heat exchanger during the off cycle to prevent this overheating.

-A downdraft furnace is commonly used in manufactured homes, and mobile homes commonly referred to as a "Single Wide" or a "Double Wide" homes.
-A downdraft forced air furnace pushes air over a gas heat exchanger downward into air ducts located under the floor of the home.
+A downdraft furnace is commonly used in certain manufactured homes that have ducts in the floor.
+A downdraft forced air furnace pushes air over a (gas or electric) heat exchanger downward into air ducts located under the floor of the home.
 These are highly efficient furnaces and their designs have passed the test of time.

 However, when adding a water-to-air heat exchanger to such furnace, the heat exchanger often needs to be installed at the bottom of the furnace, instead of the standard plenum location for an updraft forced air furnace.
 This often requires raising the furnace a few inches to install the heat exchanger, and a box must be fabricated in which to install the heat exchanger.